bioinplant/PCmaster/README.md

 Sincerely thanks to the contributors of these packages: ciform, conda, d2l, docker, doubletdetection, harmonypy, jupyter, matplotlib, nrtpredictor, numpy, openmmlab, pandas, plotly, plottable, python, scanpy, scgpt, scikit-learn, scplant, scrublet, seaborn, seurat, singler, torch, tosica, etc.

-If you have some questions, please send email to 12216017@zju.edu.cn.
+If you have any questions, please send the email to 12216017@zju.edu.cn.